Jose B. Falck-Zepeda

 The Nature Conservancy

-Peter M. Kareiva is chief scientist and vice president of The Nature Conservancy, where he is responsible for developing and helping to implement science-based conservation throughout the organization and for forging new linkages with partners.
-Dr. Kareiva is also cofounder (with Gretchen Daily and Taylor Ricketts) of the Natural Capital Project, a pioneering partnership among The Nature Conservancy, Stanford University, and WWF to develop credible tools that allow routine consideration of nature’s assets (or ecosytem services) to inform the choices that people make every day on the scale of local communities and regions all the way up to nations and global agreements.
-He is the author of more than 100 scientific publications in such journals as Nature, Science, and the Proceedings of the National Academy of Sciences of the United States of America.
+Peter M. Kareiva is the Director of The Institute of the Environment and Sustainability at UCLA and the Chair of the Science Cabinet at The Nature Conservancy.
+Dr. Kareiva is also cofounder (with Gretchen Daily and Taylor Ricketts) of the Natural Capital Project, a pioneering partnership among The Nature Conservancy, Stanford University, and WWF.
+The Natural Capital Project develops models that quantify nature’s assets (or ecosystem services) with the aim of informing the choices that people make on the scale of local communities and regions, all the way up to nations and global agreements.
+He is the author of more than 150 scientific publications in such journals as Nature, Science, and the Proceedings of the National Academy of Sciences of the United States of America.
 He has published on gene-flow issues and environmental risk analysis related to genetically engineered crops.
-More recently, Dr. Kareiva has developed a research agenda for The Nature Conservancy concerning “sustainable intensification”.
-The key question is whether biotechnology can increase yields without impairing such ecosystem services as water supply, sediment retention, biodiversity, and water quality and thereby reduce the trend toward converting natural habitats to new agricultural land.
 He was named a member of the National Academy of Sciences in 2011.
 He is also a fellow of the American Academy of Arts and Sciences and a member of the Ecological Society of America and the Society for Conservation Biology.
 Dr. Kareiva received his BA in zoology from Duke University, his MS in environmental biology from the University of California, Irvine, and his PhD in ecology and evolutionary biology from Cornell University.

 Daniel B. Magraw